jgm/pandoc/CONTRIBUTING.md

 to make sure the issue hasn't come up before.
 Also, check the [User's Guide] and [FAQs] for anything relevant.

-Make sure you can reproduce the bug with the [latest released version] of pandoc (or, even better, the [development version]).
+Make sure you can reproduce the bug with the [latest released version] of pandoc---or, even better, the development version, since the bug may have been fixed since the last release.
+[Nightly builds] are available, so you don't need to compile from source to test againt the development version.
+(To fetch a nightly, visit the link, click the topmost "Nightly" in the table, then choose your platform under "Artifacts."
+Note that you must be logged in with a GitHub account.)

 Your report should give detailed, *reproducible* instructions, including